 In addition to teaching Old Testament courses, Menn co-directs the Biblical Emphasis and organizes events in Jewish-Christian relations.
 With colleague Barbara Rossing, Menn leads a January travel seminar to Israel and Palestine every other year.
 “The World of the Bible: Ancient Sites and Current Struggles”.
 Menn lives in campus housing with her husband Bruce Tammen, daughter Kaia, and sons Joseph, Elijah, and Daniel.
 Urban organic gardening and enjoying the sand beaches of Lake Michigan’s southern end are family passions.

-Esther Menn, is the Marilyn and Ralph Klein Chair of Old Testament Studies, professor of Old Testament.
+Esther Menn is the The Ralph W. and Marilyn R. Klein Professor of Old Testament/Hebrew Bible.
 She joined the faculty of her alma mater (M.A., 1985) in the 2001-02 academic year.
 She taught previously in the department of religious studies at the University of Virginia (1995-2001), where she was promoted to associate rank and granted tenure in 2001.
 While at the University of Virginia, she spent a sabbatical year as a visiting scholar at Hebrew University of Jerusalem and a W.F.
 Albright associate fellow, supported by an American Council of Learned Societies Fellowship.
 She has been an adjunct faculty member at McCormick Theology Seminary (1995), a lecturer at the University of Chicago Divinity School (1994-95), and instructor at California Lutheran University, Department of Religion (1988-90).
 In addition to her work at LSTC, she also teaches occasional courses in Hebrew Bible at the University of Chicago Divinity School.

 Menn’s first book Judah and Tamar (Genesis 38) in Ancient Jewish Exegesis: Studies in Literary Form and Hermeneutics was published in 1997.
 She is one of four co-editors of Contesting Texts: Jews and Christians in Conversation about the Bible, a volume emerging from a 2005 Hyde Park Cluster of Theological Schools conference of the same title (Minneapolis: Fortress, 2007), and the editor of Methods for the Psalms (forthcoming, Cambridge University Press, 2009).
 She has contributed numerous articles to edited collections and scholarly journals including Harvard Theological Review, Journal of Jewish Studies, Journal for the Study of Judaism, and Currents in Theology and Mission.
 She has a long-time interest in the figure of King David in early Christian and Jewish Psalms interpretation.